Performance

 | **Spike recovery** | Returns to normal within seconds of a traffic surge |

-In testing, OpenCRVS supported **over 1,000 users working simultaneously** — registrars filling in forms, staff searching for records, and supervisors monitoring workqueues — with every operation completing well within acceptable time limits.
+In testing, OpenCRVS handled over 1,000 users working at the same time: registrars filling in forms, staff searching for records, and supervisors monitoring workqueues.
+Every operation completed well within acceptable time limits.

-To put that in context: even in a country the size of the Philippines (\~117 million people), it's unusual for more than a few hundred staff to be actively submitting registrations at the exact same moment.
-The system has significant headroom beyond typical peak demand.
+For context, even in a country the size of the Philippines (\~117 million people), it's rare for more than a few hundred staff to be submitting registrations at the same moment.
+The system has plenty of room beyond typical peak demand.

-These tests simulated realistic user behaviour, including time spent reading screens, filling in forms, and the background polling that the OpenCRVS client performs automatically.
-The number of virtual users in the test directly represents the number of real people who could be logged in and working at the same time.
+The tests simulated realistic behaviour, including the time people spend reading screens and filling in forms, plus the background polling the OpenCRVS client does automatically.
+The number of virtual users in the test maps directly to the number of real people who could be logged in and working at once.

-Response times are measured server-side — the time it takes the server to process a request, not including network travel time between the user's device and the server.
+Response times are measured server-side: the time the server takes to process a request, not counting network travel between the user's device and the server.

 | What a user does | How long the server takes |